weglide/flugfeld/README.md

 ### Airfield not in administrative region

 OpenAIP does not provide administrative regions.
-All airfields that are not in this list (For example EDDF) only berlong to a country, not to a particular region.
+All airfields that are not in this list (For example EDDF) only belong to a country, not to a particular region.
 If there is in fact gliding activity on this airfield, you can add it here.

 ### Number of launches